skip to content

 Aims

-1. to give students an insight into the historical foundations of modern science and medicine within Western society, and into their philosophical structure and presuppositions;
+1. give students an insight into the historical foundations of modern science and medicine within Western society, and into their philosophical structure and presuppositions;

-2. to encourage critical and analytical thought;
+2. encourage critical and analytical thought;

-4. to develop skills in written communication.
+4. develop skills in written communication.

 Learning outcomes